 What are cookies?

-Cookies are files containing small amounts of text-only
+Cookies are small files containing text-only information which

-information which are downloaded to your device (your computer,
+are downloaded to your device (your computer, tablet or phone,

-tablet or phone, for example) via your web browser when you
+for example) via your web browser when you visit a website.

 Cookies perform lots of different tasks, like allowing you to